Getting started with gossiped ring

 ...

 We don’t need to change or add memberlist.join_members list.
 This new instance will simply join to the second one (listening on port 7947), and will discover other peers through it.
-When using kubernetes, suggested setup is to have a headless service pointing to all pods that want to be part of gossip cluster, and then point join_members to this headless service.
+When using Kubernetes, the suggested setup is to have a headless service pointing to all pods that want to be part of the gossip cluster, and then point join_members to this headless service.

-We also don’t need to change /tmp/cortex/storage directory in blocks_storage.filesystem.dir field.
-This is directory where all ingesters will “upload” finished blocks.
-This can also be an S3 or GCP storage, but for simplicity, we use local filesystem in this example.
+We also don’t need to change /tmp/cortex/storage directory in the blocks_storage.filesystem.dir field.
+This is the directory where all ingesters will “upload” finished blocks.
+This can also be an S3 or GCP storage, but for simplicity, we use the local filesystem in this example.

 After these changes, we can start another Cortex instance using the modified configuration file.
-This instance will join the ring and will start receiving samples after it enters into ACTIVE state.
+This instance will join the ring and will start receiving samples after it enters the ACTIVE state.